GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

-### **Title:** The Schiavinato Cipher: An Arithmetic Approach to Secret Sharing
+### **Title:** The Schiavinato BIP39 Mnemonic Sharing Scheme: An Arithmetic Approach to Secret Sharing
 ### **Subtitle:** A Pencil-and-Paper Methodology for Resilient BIP39 Inheritance and Disaster Recovery

 ---

 ### **Abstract**

-The Schiavinato Cipher is a threshold secret-sharing scheme for BIP39 mnemonics, designed explicitly for recovery with pencil and paper.
+The Schiavinato BIP39 Mnemonic Sharing Scheme (or **Schiavinato Sharing** for short) is a threshold secret-sharing scheme for BIP39 mnemonics, designed explicitly for recovery with pencil and paper.
 It instantiates Shamir's Secret Sharing over the prime field $GF(2053)$, operating directly on BIP39 word indices rather than on the underlying binary entropy.
 Each word index is sharded independently by a random polynomial, and additional checksum secrets provide robust detection of human arithmetic errors during manual recovery.
-By pre-computing Lagrange coefficients for common threshold schemes, the cipher reduces recovery to a sequence of additions and multiplications modulo 2053.
+By pre-computing Lagrange coefficients for common threshold schemes, the scheme reduces recovery to a sequence of additions and multiplications modulo 2053.
 A reference implementation architecture by GRIFORTIS is outlined, based on an auditable, offline HTML tool and MIT-licensed libraries for Python and JavaScript, enabling independent verification and potential integration while preserving the security guarantees of standard Shamir secret sharing.

 ---